Software industry in Telangana: Salarpuria Sattva Knowledge City

-Kokapet SEZ (Neopolis)

-Kokapet SEZ (Neopolis) is almost an extension of Financial District.
-Hyderabad-based My Home Group is firming up plans for a 30-35 million sq feet project at a cost of around $2 billion at Kokapet to build one of the largest private IT parks in India.

-IT Industry in Warangal
+IT Industry in Districts

-In February 2016, Telangana IT Minister K. T. Rama Rao laid the foundation stone for IT incubation centre at Madikonda, Warangal.
+In February 2016, Telangana Information Technology, Electronics and Communications Minister K. T. Rama Rao laid the foundation stone for IT incubation centre at Madikonda, Warangal.
 In January 2020, two major companies namely Tech Mahindra and Cyient have inaugurated their campuses employing about 2,000 people.
 Softpath, Quadrant started their operations in the Warangal IT Tower/Incubation Centre.

+Outside of Warangal, the state has set up similar IT Hubs in Tier-2 Towns and Cities like Khammam, Karimnagar, Adilabad, Ramagundam, Mahabubnagar, Nizamabad, Nalgonda, Siddipet, and Suryapet.